m35/UnityPackageViewer/README.md

 # The `.unitypackage` file format

 A `.unitypackage` is just a compressed TAR archive.
-Inside it contains several root directories.
+Inside it contains several root directories (in most cases).
-Each directory name is a GUID.
+Each directory name is a GUID (in most cases).

 ![](.github/tar-directories.png?raw=true)

 Inside each of them is the contents of the asset with that GUID.
-Specifically, each GUID directory contains some of these 4 files.
+Specifically, each GUID directory contains some of these 4 files (among others).

 ![](.github/tar-directory-contents.png?raw=true)